Anthony Leviero: Darnton story

 On March 15, 2011, Charles McGrath of the Times reported that in a Times article published on October 21, 1942, the death of Times war correspondent Byron Darnton had been described as "accidental," with two later articles stating that he had died on a boat that "was bombed from the air."
-Omitted from the stories was the fact that the boat was bombed by an American B-25 bomber.
+Omitted from the stories was that the boat was bombed by an American B-25 bomber.
 On March 9, 1957, Leviero filed an article acknowledging this fact and calling Darnton's death "perhaps the first of a number of tragic incidents during the war in which American aircraft mistakenly attacked our own troops."
 Times managing editor Edwin L. James, however, "would not print" Leviero's article, wrote McGrath.
 James later explained to Times publisher Arthur Hays Sulzberger that "The story was not used on the ground it would not do any good."
 Not until years later was it reported that Darnton had been killed by friendly fire.